Sermons breathe life into the word and the world—

-C. Sermons should point to the issues facing Women today.
+C. Sermons should point to the issues facing sexual ethics today.

-D. Sermons should include some of the accomplishments of our unsung heroine Elizabeth Ellsworth Cook.
+D. Sermons should include some of the accomplishments of our honoree, Elizabeth "Beth" Garrett.

 The contest winner will give their winning sermon at the Gala, so they should bring all the material they need to give the sermon to the Gala.
 The winner will not know who they are until the public announcement at the Gala, so all contestants should be prepare to give their sermon.

 The Honoree - Elizabeth "Beth" Garrett, Cornell's 1st Woman and 13th University President

 President Garrett was actively involved in campus issues, working to ameliorate housing problems for graduate students, approved the opening of Anabel's Grocery, rearranging Day Hall leadership and defending freedom of speech on campus.
 President Garrett frequently expressed her support for students and faculty.

 1. Spearheading an effort to group Cornell's three accredited business programs into the College of Business.